-Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest
+Powerpoint isn’t your best tool in the shed, and it certainly isn’t the sharpest

-Here are a few options with their pros and cons, as well as my recommendation:
+Here are a few options with their pros and cons, as well as my recommendations:

 PROS